 Our Regional Specialists have longstanding experience of working closely with senior level government officials and policy makers, in different jurisdictions across various regions, to provide legal, tax, economic analysis and political insight on important policy developments and emerging trends.

-© St Petersburg Strategies 2016.
+© Petersburg Strategies LLP 2017.
 All rights reserved.